spinfast319/Update-Gazelle-Origin-Files/README.md

 It can handle albums with artwork folders or multiple disc folders in them.
 It can also handle special characters and skips and logs any albums that have characters that makes windows fail.
 It has been tested and works in both Ubuntu Linux and Windows 10.

+This script is meant to be run to put you in a position to manage your music library (update cover art, sort, tag, rename) files based off of the metadata in these more complete origin files.
+Once you have updated your origin files you can use a set of scripts to manage a large music library.
+You can find an overview of the scripts and workflow at [Origin-Music-Management](https://github.com/spinfast319/Origin-Music-Management).

 ## Update gazelle-origin to grab additional metadata

 First you need to uninstall gazelle origin.